 On October 11th 1910, Jasper Newton “Jack” Daniel passed away from an infection which had slowly but surely wrought havoc on his leg.

-As legend has it, six years earlier Jack had broken the offending toe by kicking the distillery’s safe in a burst of frustration, provoked from forgetting the code.
+As legend has it, six years earlier, Jack had broken the offending toe by kicking the distillery’s safe in a burst of frustration provoked by forgetting the code.
 In a twist of fate only fitting for such an icon, spirits were often used to fight infection.
 So, just maybe, Jack Daniels could’ve saved Jack Daniel.